Halfwalker/ZFS-root/README.md

 This script is meant to be run from an Ubuntu Live CD.
 It will build an Ubuntu system on the local system or VM using root-on-ZFS, with optional LUKS whole-disk encryption or ZFS native encryption.
 It can create a raidz or n-way mirror of disks to boot from.
 UEFI SecureBoot with local keys is also available.

+It can also be used to create a new `<poolname>/ROOT/<distro>` dataset for testing other Ubuntu distros on an existing system.
+See **WIPE_FRESH** below.

 _Current issue: SecureBoot with locally-built kernel/initramfs for ZFSBootMenu is not working yet._

 ## tl;dr

 - Boot an Ubuntu live-cd, like [ubuntu-24.04.1-live-server-amd64.iso](https://releases.ubuntu.com/noble/ubuntu-24.04.1-live-server-amd64.iso) and select *Try or install Ubuntu server*
-- At the language selection prompt, type in `ctrl-z` to put the installer into the background and get a root shell
+- At the language selection prompt, hit `ctrl-z` to put the installer into the background and get a root shell
 - Clone the **ZFS-root** repo
     ```
     git clone https://github.com/Halfwalker/ZFS-root.git
     ```
 - Optionally copy the `ZFS-root.conf.example` to `ZFS-root.conf` and edit to suit.
+    NOTE: The **WIPE_FRESH** parameter determines if this will be a full system wipe for a fresh install, or just the creation of a new distro dataset
+    - WIPE_FRESH=y
+        Wipe the selected disks and do a full clean install.
+It will not touch unselected disks.
+    - WIPE_FRESH=n
+        Only create a new dataset like `<poolname>/ROOT/plucky` with a clean root install.
+This will utilize the existing `/boot/efi` ESP partition mount, as well as the existing `<poolname>/home/<username>` default user home dataset/directory and `<poolname>/home/root` main _root_ user dataset/directory.
+    The new dataset will be selectable via ZFSBootMenu
 - Run the `ZFS-root.sh` script - it will prompt for everything it needs.
     ```
     cd ZFS-root